 The best video strategies work because they’ve been placed on the right media platforms that will maximize audience reach and interest.
 There are a number of distribution channels you can use, but we highlighted the most popular placements for your video campaign.

 Any serious video marketing campaign will need to be placed on YouTube, as the Google-owned platform’s monetization power is considerable.
 According to the SEMrush report, YouTube has 7.57 billion users per month (stats from June 2022).
 Such a huge number of viewers allows marketers to be sure that they will reach their target audience on YouTube, even if it’s quite limited.
 There are also platforms like Vimeo and Dailymotion that can be used and while they have fewer ads than YouTube they do have some and are worth considering.
+There are platforms like Vimeo, Cincopa, and Dailymotion that can be used.
+While they have fewer ads than YouTube, they do have some and are worth considering.

 Connected television (CTV) is proving to be particularly promising, and spending in this sector will reach nearly $90 billion in the U.S. this year.
 Video ads placed on CTV services perform far better than those on linear TV at a fraction of the price, and can significantly improve your brand’s reach at the same time, so it’s a good investment.
 In contrast to mobile or web advertising, which utilizes third-party cookies, CTV advertising allows you to target your audience based on device IDs and IP addresses.
 Ads can appear before the main content appears (pre-rolls), during (mid-rolls), or afterward (post-rolls) and they are predominantly unskippable, so you can make sure that your message will be delivered to the viewers.
 In addition, it’s possible to create your own dedicated channel whether yourself, for example using Roku Direct Publisher, or via channel development and video distribution services like VlogBox.